Doing business as (DBA) names

 State and local governments usually require companies to register any alternate names under which they do business.
 Called a Doing Business As (DBA) filing, this action allows your company to legally operate under a trade name, also known as an "assumed" or "fictitious" name.

-By having a DBA name, it's possible for sole proprietors and general partners to do business using a name other than the owners' personal name.
+By having a Doing Business As name, it's possible for sole proprietors and general partners to do business using a name other than the owners' personal name.
 In the case of c corporations, s corporations, limited liability companies (LLCs), nonprofits and some other formation types, a DBA filing allows them to do business under a name different than the one that appears on their original incorporation documents.

 Here are a few practical examples of how DBA names are used:

 - Sole proprietors and general partners often choose to operate under a DBA name.
-For example, business owner John Smith might file the DBA name "Smith Roofing."
+For example, business owner John Smith might file the Doing Business As name "Smith Roofing."

-- Corporations and limited liability companies (LLCs) may register alternate names for specific lines of business.
-For example, Helen's Food Service Inc. might register the DBA name "Helen's Catering."
+- Corporations and limited liability companies (LLCs) may register DBA names for specific lines of business.
+For example, Helen's Food Service Inc. might register the DBA "Helen's Catering."

 By registering a DBA name for your business, you could enjoy: